Game Theory

 The optimal strategies for both players are: Player A must select II strategy and player B must select III strategy.
 The value of game is 1, which indicates that player A will gain 1 unit and player B will sacrifice 1 unit.

-In situations where a saddle point does not exist, the maximin (minimax) principle for solving a game problem breaks down.
+Mixed strategy means a situation where a saddle point does not exist, the maximin (minimax) principle for solving a game problem breaks down.
 The concept is illustrated with the help of following example.

 Two companies A and B are competing for the same product.
 Their different strategies are given in the following pay-off matrix: